Americans living in Germany

 Even though there are many pros to making Germany your future home, keep in mind that German weather isn’t ideal if you’re seeking a warm climate or ready to retire.
 It might also take time to pick up the language and understand local customs.
-To help you adapt to living in Europe, check out this piece about adjusting to life in a new culture.
+To help you adapt to living in Europe, read more about adjusting to life in a new culture.

 Keep reading to get a complete overview of what it’s like to live in Germany as a foreigner.
 By the end you should be able to determine if this European country is right fit for you.

 Can an American citizen work and live in Germany?

 There are plenty of visa options available for Americans who’d like to live in Germany for an extended period.
 When researching these choices, the hardest part will be deciding which visa is best for you.